Newark's Indie Arts Scene

 Starting with Gallery Aferro – The studios at 73 Market Street are not really just four walls: they are frequently laboratories and time machines, where artists are at work 24/7, round the clock.
 Gallery Aferro is full of surprises, it’s a 20,000 square foot cultural hub where art is made, taught, and experienced: from motion-tracked tropical fish, or a 50 foot long painting, or an intense impromptu performance.
 Their current program, Activate: Market Street, transforms hundreds of linear feet of vacant storefront space on our block with kinetic, film, new media and sculptural installations on view day and night.

-Rebecca Jampol, independent curator for Solo(s) Project House is super excited about the hot talent around town.
+Rebecca Jampol, an independent curator for Solo(s) Project House is super excited about the hot talent around town.
 “Newark’s creating a landscape for entrepreneurs and artists to roam freely and create”.
-She’s busy curating quarterly year round exhibitions that feature artists from all over the world.
+She’s busy curating quarterly year-round exhibitions that feature artists from all over the world.